yapweijun1996/printer-server-nodejs-v4/Readme.md

 #### Step 2: Start the Application

-The project includes an `ecosystem.config.cjs` file at the project root, which is the standard configuration file for PM2.
+The project includes an `ecosystem.config.cjs` file in the `Server` directory, which is the standard configuration file for PM2.

 To start the server in production mode, run the following command from the **project root directory**:
 ```bash
 # From the project root
 npm run start:prod
 ```
-This command executes `npx pm2 start ecosystem.config.cjs` and will launch the server in the background.
+This command executes `npx pm2 start Server/ecosystem.config.cjs` and will launch the server in the background.

 #### Step 3: Manage the Application